pschichtel/JavaCAN/README.md

 4. Bind the channel to an interface using the `bind(CanDevice)` method

 Usage example can be found in the unit tests.

+#### Custom library locations

+The library uses several native libraries.
+If the bundled native libraries do not work for you or bundling them inside the jar is not compatible with your platform (e.g. Android), it is possible to configure the library location in two ways:

+1. Filesystem path: By setting the property `javacan.native.javacan-<module>.path` to a path in the filesystem before initializing the library, the native library will be loaded from that location and no architecture detection is performed.
+2. Path on classpath: By setting the property `javacan.native.javacan-<module>.classpath` (`classpath` instead of `path`) to a path in your classpath, the native library will be loaded from there, also without any architecture detection.
+This option is also necessary for single-architecture builds.

+The value for `<module>` is `core` and if the EPoll support is used, an additional option with `epoll` for `<module>` is neceeary.

 ## How to build